dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 boxes and discuss some of the most useful properties.
 Not every property for every

-control is included because that would require a book that’s about four times as
+control is included because that would require a book that's about four times as

 thick (and it would be a very boring book).